sage-code/maj/words.md

 Numerals can be used with nouns to specify how many:

-* ti coma-pa bin bana = you have eat one banana
+* ti coma-pa bin bana = you have eaten one banana
-* ti coma-pa cut mere = you have eat two apples
+* ti coma-pa cut mere = you have eaten two apples

 **Observe:** that last letter of noun is changing from "a" to "e" with numbers > 1.